allentown521/saladict/README_EN.md

 ### Troubleshooting

--   "pot" can’t be opened because the developer cannot be verified.

-    Click the Cancel button, then go to the Settings -> Privacy and Security page, click the Still Open button, and then click the Open button in the pop-up window.
-After that, there will be no more pop-up warnings when opening pot.

-    If you cannot find the above options in Privacy & Security, or get error prompts such as broken files with Apple Silicon machines.
-Open Terminal.app and enter the following command (you may need to enter a password halfway through), then restart pot:

-    ```bash
-    sudo xattr -d com.apple.quarantine /Applications/Saladict.app
-    ```

 -   If you encounter a permission prompt every time you open it, or if you cannot perform a shortcut translation, please go to Settings -> Privacy & Security -> Supporting Features to remove pot, and then re-add pot.

 ## Linux